-- Almost 40 percent of riders in Atlanta combine their trip with transit - 37 percent of riders in Atlanta displaced a car trip with their most recent Lime ride services that are more affordable than their initial service offerings, and micromobility options have expanded.
-The City of Atlanta requires operators of shared dockless mobility devices electric scooters or bikes-to submit monthly reports sharing quantitative and qualitative summaries of devices, safety, operations, and education efforts.
+- > Almost 40 percent of riders in Atlanta combine their trip with transit - > 37 percent of riders in Atlanta displaced a car trip with their most recent Lime ride expanded.
+The City of Atlanta requires operators of shared dockless mobility devices-electric scooters or bikes-to submit monthly reports sharing quantitative and qualitative summaries of devices, safety, operations, and education efforts.
 Such reports are important tools in understanding the role of these travel options in urban mobility and in highlighting the potential of these devices to complement transit networks and reduce car trips.